 Teaching Computational Skills with GEANT4

-I wrote a set of open GEANT4 radiation labs while teaching, and half-taught them a few times before I left for Such Software.
+I wrote a set of open GEANT4 radiation labs while teaching at Cecil College, and taught them a few times before I left for Such Software.
 The framing matters: these are not really radiation-physics labs.
 They are computational-skills labs that happen to use radiation transport as the subject.
-The intent for PHE 101 students was to get them through the mechanics that no one in an intro course ever actually shows you:
+The intent for Engineering 101 students was to get them some experience with tools and techniques that are note typically part of an intro course, but that I feel are more valuable today than they have ever been:

 - Run a CLI program.
 Arguments, flags, an input file in, an output file out.
 No GUI, no hand-holding.